-- 1. When If the homeless child is enrolled in a school district other than the school district of residence, the school district of residence shall will pay to the school district of enrollment the tuition costs of tuition for the child to that district pursuant to N.J.S.A.
-18A:38-19 and N.J.A.C.
-6A:23-3.1 until the parent establishes a permanent residence or is deemed domiciled in another jurisdiction pursuant to N.J.S.A.
+- 1. When the homeless child is enrolled in a school district other than the school district of residence, the school district of residence shall pay to the school district of enrollment the tuition costs pursuant to N.J.S.A.
+18A:38-19 until the parent establishes a permanent residence or is deemed domiciled in another jurisdiction pursuant to N.J.S.A.
 18A:38-1.d.
 At that time, the school district of residence shall no longer pay tuition to the school district of enrollment. - 2.
-The school district of residence shall will list the child on its annual Application for State School Aid (ASSA) pursuant to N.J.S.A.
+The school district of residence shall list the child on its annual Application for State School Aid (ASSA) pursuant to N.J.S.A.
 18A:7F-33 until the parent establishes a permanent residence or is deemed domiciled in another jurisdiction pursuant to N.J.S.A.
 18A:38-1.d.
-At that time, the school district of residence shall no longer list the student on its ASSA for as long as the parent remains homeless and the child is enrolled in another school district. - 3.
-The State shall assume fiscal responsibility for the tuition of the child pursuant to N.J.S.A.
+At that time, the school district of residence shall no longer list the student on its ASSA.

+- 3. The State shall assume fiscal responsibility for the tuition of the child pursuant to N.J.S.A.
 18A:7B-12.1 and shall pay the tuition to the school district in which the child is currently enrolled until the parent establishes a permanent residence or is deemed domiciled in another jurisdiction pursuant to N.J.S.A.
-18A:38-1.d, under the following circumstances:

-- a3.
-If the school district of residence cannot be determined for the a homeless child; or - b.
-Iif the school district of residence is outside of the State; or - Affairs-licensed emergency shelter or transitional living facility due to domestic violence for more than a year combined for the duration of the placement pursuant to N.J.S.A.
-18A:7B-12.d. the State will assume fiscal responsibility for the tuition of the child pursuant to N.J.S.A.
-18A:7B-12(d).
-The State will pay the tuition to the school district in which the child is currently enrolled for as long as the child and his or her parent remain homeless. - (1)a.
-When the State assumes fiscal responsibility for the tuition of a homeless child, the State shall will pay to the school district in which the child is enrolled the weighted base per pupil amount calculated appropriate T&E amount, pursuant to N.J.S.A.
-18A:7F-493, and the appropriate security and special education categorical aids per pupil pursuant to N.J.S.A.
-18A:7F-55 and 56 any appropriate additional cost factor for special education, pursuant to N.J.S.A.
-18A:7F-19.
+18A:38-1.d, under the following circumstances: - a.
+If the school district of residence cannot be determined for the a homeless child; - b.
+If the school district of residence is outside of the State; or - c.
+If a child resides in a Department of Community Affairs-licensed emergency shelter or transitional living facility due to domestic violence for more than a year combined for the duration of the placement pursuant to N.J.S.A.
+18A:7B-12.d. - (1) When the State assumes fiscal responsibility for the tuition of a homeless child, the State shall pay to the school district in which the child is enrolled the weighted base per pupil amount calculated pursuant to N.J.S.A.
+18A:7F-49, and the appropriate security and special education categorical aids per pupil pursuant to N.J.S.A.
+18A:7F-55 and 56.